abhijeetsha/Docker/README.md

 ### Then Run This Command:
   * docker-compose up
 ## 🔁 Summary:
-  * Docker is Platform for running apps in containers with command is "docker run"
+  * Docker is Platform for running apps in containers is docker run
   * Docker File is a instructions to build an image FROM python 3.10
-  * Docker-compose file is define manage multiple
+  * Docker-compose file is define manage multiple Container Docker-Compose.yml

 ## Basic Commands Of Docker And Docker-Compose With Explanations